The substantial electron model is a theoretical model, which is

 natural object is made up of smaller objects.
 Therefore, the origin of

-in space, which occurs by the same laws at different levels of matter.
-The
+evolution in space, which occurs by the same laws at different levels of

-according to which the laws of motion of matter and fields under similarity
+symmetry, according to which the laws of motion of matter and fields under

-transformations between the matter levels do not change their form and remain
+similarity transformations between the matter levels do not change their form

 The distribution of material objects